MindaugasPaskevicius/sprint2/README.md

 Server file browser built with PHP.

- - :eyes: User can see the list of folders and files inside a directory <br>
+ - User can see the list of folders and files inside a directory <br>
- - :file_folder: User can create new folders or delete files <br>
+ - User can create new folders or delete files <br>
- - :back: User can move from folder to folder <br>
+ - User can move from folder to folder <br>
- - :heavy_plus_sign: User can upload and download new files <br>
+ - User can upload and download new files <br>
- - :white_check_mark: User can login and logout <br>
+ - User can login and logout <br>
 ___

 ## Installation

-In order to run the project you need to have AMPPS installed.
+In order to run the project you need to have XAMPP installed.
 When you have it just navigate to the main page of the repository and download the project (.zip file).
-Then add the project folder to your AMPPS projects directory ("../Ampps/www/").
-Open the directory via localhost.<br>
+Then add the project folder to your XAMPP directory (C:\xampp\htdocs).
+Open the directory via localhost/"project fodler name"<br>

 ### Cloning a repository